Growth Return Account

 Deposit guarantee protects a depositor's funds on an account if the deposit bank becomes insolvent.
 If a deposit bank is declared bankrupt or is in permanent default, the Financial Stability Authority pays compensation to the bank’s depositors from the Deposit Guarantee Fund.

 As an OP cooperative bank owner-customer, you get OP bonuses that decrease your banking and insurance service charges.
-In 2023, you will earn 30% extra OP bonuses, and in 2024, up to 40% more than normal.
+In 2024, you will earn 40% more OP bonuses than normal.

 OP bonuses come from